If it were up to me, salmon every day of the week.

 To Make Teriyaki Sauce:

-- Add all of the ingredients except for the starch and 2 tablespoons of water to a medium-sized saucepan over high heat.
-Bring sauce to a boil and then reduce heat to low.
-Simmer for 1-2 minutes or until sugar begins to dissolve.⅓ cup soy sauce, 1 tablespoon rice vinegar, 2 tablespoons brown sugar, 2 tablespoons honey, 2 cloves garlic, 1 teaspoon ginger paste, 1 teaspoon sesame oil, 1 teaspoon Sriracha sauce optional
+- Add the soy sauce or tamari, rice vinegar, brown sugar, honey, garlic, ginger paste, toasted sesame oil, sriracha (if using), and ¾ cup of the water to a medium saucepan over high heat.
+Bring to a boil, then reduce to low and simmer for 1-2 minutes, or until the sugar dissolves.⅓ cup soy sauce or tamari, 1 tablespoon rice vinegar, 2 tablespoons firmly packed brown sugar, 2 tablespoons honey, 2 garlic cloves, 1 teaspoon ginger paste, 1 teaspoon toasted sesame oil, 1 teaspoon sriracha

-- Whisk sauce for 2-3 minutes over low heat until it is thickened to your desired consistency.
-(Sauce will thicken even more once it cools.)
+- Whisk the sauce over low heat for 2-3 minutes, until thickened to your desired consistency.
+(It will thicken even more once it cools.)

 To Make Teriyaki Salmon:

-- Drizzle ½ to ⅔ of the teriyaki sauce over all of the filets, making sure to pick up each one so the sauce gets underneath.
+- Drizzle ½ to ⅔ of the teriyaki sauce over the fillets, picking up each one so the sauce gets underneath.

-- Bake salmon, uncovered, in the preheated oven for 13-16 minutes.
-You’ll know the fish is done cooking when the thickest portion flakes easily with a fork.
+- Bake the salmon, uncovered, for 13-15 minutes.
+Then switch the oven to broil for 1-2 minutes more, watching closely, until the glaze is bubbly and glossy on top.
+You'll know the salmon is done cooking when the thickest portion flakes easily with a fork.

-- Just before serving, drizzle the remaining teriyaki sauce over all of the salmon and sprinkle with toasted sesame seeds and green onions.
-Enjoy!Toasted sesame seeds, Green onions
+- Just before serving, drizzle the remaining teriyaki sauce over the salmon and sprinkle with toasted sesame seeds and chopped green onions, if desired.Toasted sesame seeds, Green onions

 Tap stars to rate!